Anannye-Goyal/Vending-Machine/README.md

 - **Item Selection**: Can select 5 products, having its own price and stock.
 - **Dispensing**: Automatically dispenses when enough credit is accumulated.
 - **Refund/Cancellation**: User can cancel at any time before dispensing and gets an immediate refund.
-- **Out‑of‑Stock Detection**: Disables selection and flags “out of stock” for items not in stock.
+- **Out‑of‑Stock Detection**: Flags “out of stock” for items not in stock.

 ## Main module